Waleed15/Control-Mountain-Car-Using-Webcam/README.md

 Comparing the time for each frame predictiction Resnet50 is approximately 1.3 times faster then the VGG16 model.

-For testing of the task 4 different persons evaluated it and a video recording is made of the observations.
+For testing of the task 4 different persons evaluated it and a video recording is made on one person's observations.
 The predictions made by the models are sometimes incorrect when the lighting or background conditions are changed this mainly due to the small dataset that is used for training.
 With a larger dataset this issue can be resolved.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>